Updated September 16, 2022

 - Microscope access is allocated based on the initial financial contributions of each institution.

-- To gain access to the microscopes, users must submit a project proposal as described on the facility website (https://cryoem.hms.harvard.edu/proposal).
-Each project proposal will be reviewed by institutional committees.
-All approved projects will be granted four sesssions.
+- To gain access to the microscopes, users must submit a request through PPMS (https://ppms.us/harvard-hms) for the desired session type.
+24-hour sessions require a project proposal prior to submission as described on the facility website (https://cryoem.hms.harvard.edu/proposal).
+Microscope sessions will be scheduled by facility staff.

 - A progress report is required to justify additional microscope time (available from https://cryoem.hms.harvard.edu/progress-report).

-- Sessions on the Talos Arctica are available in 24-hour or 48-hour sessions Monday-Thursday; the Friday session extends until Sunday to allow for one longer data collection per week.
+- Sessions on the Talos Arctica are available in 24-hour sessions Monday-Thursday; the Friday session extends until Sunday to allow for one longer data collection per week.
+Tuesdays are reserved for Rapid Access sessions and Wednesdays are reserved for Staff-assisted screening sessions.
+Unbooked time will be filed with additional Rapid Access sessions.
+Weekends may be requested by experienced users as determined by the staff.
 The Talos Arctica will have a cryo-cycle every two weeks with K3 camera annealing occurring concurrently.

-- Data collection on the Titan Krios will be scheduled in 24-hour increments based on user preference of their assigned sessions.
-With the exception of data collected using the phase plate, users are recommended to use 48 hours per session.
+- Sessions on the Titan Krios microscopes will be scheduled in 24-hour increments based on user preference.
+With the exception of data collected using the phase plate or tomography sessions, users are recommended to use 24-48 hours per session.
 Each Titan Krios will have a cryo-cycle every two weeks with K3 camera annealing occurring concurrently.

 - Vitrobot users can sign up for time through PPMS (https://ppms.us/harvard-hms).
 Time requests are reviewed and approved by the facility staff.

-- Grids are required at the facility 3 business days in advance of a scheduled session with completed Grid box inventory sheet(s) (https://cryoem.hms.harvard.edu/cemc-forms).
+- Grids for 24-hour sessions are required at the facility 3 business days in advance of a scheduled session with completed grid inventory (https://cryoem.hms.harvard.edu/cemc-forms).
+Grids for Rapid Access and Staff-assisted screening sessions are due 1 week in advance with a completed grid inventory.

 - Samples must be retrieved within 7 days of completion of the microscope session.
 The facility will not be responsible for long term storage of samples.

-- The Principal Investigator (PI) is responsible for ensuring that each user from his/her lab follows the Policies and Rules of the facility outlined in this document.
+- The Principal Investigator (PI) is responsible for ensuring that each user from their lab follows the Policies and Rules of the facility outlined in the signed user agreement (https://cryoem.hms.harvard.edu/cemc-forms) and this document.

 - Charges for each user will be compiled at the end of the month and sent to finance for reconciliation.